Fayette Stakes: History

 The race was contested on turf in 1985 for the only running and was won by 70/1 longshot Wop Wop setting a new course record for the turf distance in 1:512/5 winning by 2 1/2 lengths.

 In 1987 the event was upgraded to Grade II status and although currently the event hold that status, between 1997 and 2008 the event held a Grade III classification.

 In 1992 the conditions of the event were modified to stakes with allowances and the name was subsequently changed to Fayette Stakes.

 In 1997 running Universe ridden by Craig Perret broke down early on while tracking leader Whiskey Wisdom causing Preocity to fall hindering the other three runners.
 Whiskey Wisdom went on to win easily by twelve lengths which remains to date to be the stakes winning margin record.

 The distance of the event was increased to 1 3/16 miles in 1998.
-However, even with Breeders' Cup sponsorship awards the then event was poorly fielded and the distance was reverted back to 1 1/8 miles after three runnings of the event.
+However, even with Breeders' Cup sponsorship awards the then event was poorly fielded and the distance was reverted to 1 1/8 miles after three runnings of the event.

 The event was run on Polytrack from 2006 through 2013.

 Other notable winners of this event include 1990 Preakness Stakes winner Summer Squall who won the event in 1991 as the 2/5 odds-on favorite defeating his rival Unbridled by three lengths.
 One month later Unbridled would meet Summer Squall in the Breeders' Cup Classic at Churchill Downs with Unbridled finishing third and Summer Squall ninth.

 The 2009 winner of this event, Blame won his first Graded stakes race in a career that would end with him winning the Breeders' Cup Classic the following year and winning US Champion Older Male Horse honors.
 Blame's sire and 2012 winner Newsdad's sire Arch won this event setting a new track record for the 1 3/16 miles distance in 1998.

 The 2011 winner of this event, Wise Dan displayed his versatility winning on the polytrack surface and later becoming the US Horse of the Year in 2012 and 2013.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade III status.